 Your first and best source of information about your health is your own primary care provider (family doctor, nurse practitioner) or your specialist.

 For general questions about the Cardiovascular Rehabilitation Program, please call the program directly at (807) 684-6780.

 The Cardiovascular Rehabilitation Program was designed to provide you with education, counselling, and guided exercise to help lead a healthy and independent lifestyle.
-We developed our program using the latest information available about cardiovascular disease rehabilitation.
+We developed our program using the latest evidence based information available about cardiovascular disease rehabilitation.
 Our interprofessional Rehabilitation Team personalizes the program to best suit your goals and abilities.

 Joining the program is by referral only from a specialist or your primary care provider (family physician or nurse practitioner).
 If you do not have a primary care provider, you may also be referred by a physician or nurse practitioner at a walk-in clinic, or by another physician including doctors in the Emergency Department.
 Generally speaking, people who have suffered a heart attack or similar heart event due to cardiovascular disease can be referred to the program.

 Please note that a referral is not a guarantee that you will be accepted into the program.
 We review each referral to ensure that the person meets the program’s criteria.
 (Primary care providers or referring specialists can read the complete list of criteria here.

 Services are offered through our offices in Thunder Bay as well as 12 sites throughout Northwestern Ontario via the Ontario Telemedicine Network (OTN).